 - 1/2 tablespoon onion powder

-- Combine yeast, milk, and sugar in a large bowl and let sit for about 5 minutes.
+- Combine yeast, water, and sugar in a large bowl and let sit for about 5 minutes.
 Add salt, starter, and oil and mix well.
 Scrape the sides of the bowl and add 2 1/2 cups of flour until the dough comes together (add a little more flour if it's sticky).
 Allow it to rest for about 10 minutes then turn out onto lightly floured surface and knead for about 5 minutes.
 Place back in a greased bowl and cover with plastic, then place in warm place to rise for 1 to 2 hours or until doubled in size.

 - Divide the dough 5 times (first in half and then divide each half in half and so on) until you have 32 equal balls.
 Stretch each ball into skinny snakes (about 9'') and place them on baking trays lined with parchment, about 1 inch apart.